robtimus/json-object-mapper/README.md

 #### Custom serialization
 A custom serializer can be created by implementing `JSONSerializer`, and can be defined for a JSON property in two ways:
-* Annotate a property or getter with `@JSONSerialize(using="<JSONSerializer class name>")` to use a custom serializer for a single property or getter.
+* Annotate a property or getter with `@JSONSerialize(using = "<JSONSerializer class name>")` to use a custom serializer for a single property or getter.
 * Call `setDefaultSerializer` on the `ObjectMapper` instance to use a custom serializer for all JSON properties of a specific type.
 For example, to use a `DateTimeJSONSerializer` with for all `DateTime` JSON properties:

     `$mapper->setDefaultSerializer('\DateTime', new DateTimeJSONSerializer(DateTime::RFC3339_EXTENDED));`

 #### Custom serialization
 A custom deserializer can be created by implementing `JSONDeserializer`, and can be defined for a JSON property in two ways:
-* Annotate a property or setter with `@JSONDeserialize(using="<JSONDeserializer class name>")` to use a custom deserializer for a single property or setter.
+* Annotate a property or setter with `@JSONDeserialize(using = "<JSONDeserializer class name>")` to use a custom deserializer for a single property or setter.
 * Call `setDefaultDeserializer` on the `ObjectMapper` instance to use a custom deserializer for all JSON properties of a specific type.
 For example, to use a `DateTimeJSONDeserializer` with for all `DateTime` JSON properties:

     `$mapper->setDefaultDeserializer('\DateTime', new DateTimeJSONDeserializer(DateTime::RFC3339_EXTENDED));`